ItsTheCoon/Query-Minecraft-Players/README.md

 <h2>Final Thoughts</h2>
 Hope you all enjoy this PHP script.

-If you want to order a website from me, as I am a web developer, you can contact me on my Skype.
+If you want to order a website from me, as I am a web developer, you can contact me on my Skype.<br>

-Skype: IceCubeCat101
+Skype: IceCubeCat101<br>

-My Portfolio is here: http://milesmedia.net/.
+My Portfolio is here: http://milesmedia.net/<br>
 Please bear in mind the wait list, and the amount of time you would be waiting: http://the-nebula.net/miles/wait.

 I do have my limits as well.
 I specialize in Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS); while PHP isn't my strongest point, I do do a little.

-That's about it!
+That's about it!<br>
-Cheers,
+Cheers,<br>
 Miles.